llpeterson/security/crypto.md

 ## Public-Key Ciphers

-An alternative to symmetric-key ciphers is asymmetric, or public-key, ciphers.
+An alternative to secret-key ciphers is public-key, ciphers.
 Instead of a single key shared by two participants, a public-key cipher uses a pair of related keys, one for encryption and a different one for decryption.
 The pair of keys is "owned" by just one participant.
 The owner keeps the decryption key secret so that only the owner can decrypt messages; that key is called the *private key*.
 The